simon-ament/Study/content/🚑 Software-Technik/03_requirements_design.md

 **Advantages:**
 1. **Risk mitigation:** Requirements take the system context into account (*react to changes*)
-2. **Speed:** alternatives through prototyping (*I'll know it when I see it*)
+2. **Speed:** Alternatives through prototyping (*I'll know it when I see it*)
-3. **Cost effective:** Reuse of Commercial off-the-shelf software | workload of requirements can be estimated using first rough architecture plan $\Rightarrow$ reduction of cost by deleting "unrealistic" requirements
+3. **Cost effective:** Reuse of commercial off-the-shelf software | workload of requirements can be estimated using first rough architecture plan $\Rightarrow$ reduction of cost by deleting "unrealistic" requirements

 ## Agile Design — SOLID Principles
 1. **Single Responsibility Principle (SRP):** A class should have only one reason to change